How to Save Money on an Engagement Ring? January 14, 2020 – Posted in: Jewelry Blog

 Retailers expect a demand spike at that time and try to take advantage of the shopping spree.
 In other words, prices are often much higher and there are fewer discounts and special offers.

-Summer months are slower and there’s nothing wrong with buying the ring at that time, then maybe waiting until later to ask the big question.
+Summer months are slower and there’s nothing wrong with buying the ring at that time.
+Keep in mind that even if you purchase your ring during the summer you can still wait until later to actually propose.

 Without a doubt, the ring needs to come with a third-party lab certificate.
 To stress, you shouldn’t get a diamond ring without proper certification, no matter how inexpensive or blingy it might be.